 Wobbly teeth in cats

-Kittens start to lose their baby teeth from about 3 months old - they fall out and are replaced by adult teeth.
+- Kittens start losing their baby teeth at around 3 months old when they are replaced by adult teeth.

-How can I tell if my cat has a wobbly tooth?
+How will I know if my cat has a wobbly tooth?

-It's not easy - our feline friends don't usually like us looking in their mouths!
+It's not easy because our feline friends don't usually like us looking in their mouths!
 You may notice:

 - A tooth at an odd angle